 I Need to Speak to a Financial Aid Counselor.
 How Do I Do That?

-You can schedule an appointment with a specific counselor by clicking here.
-You can also walk into the One Stop Center in CAS, where someone will be available to assist you.
+You can schedule an appointment with a financial aid counselor through https://keanfinancialaidappointments.youcanbook.me/ You can also walk into the office on the first floor of the Administration Building, where someone will be available to assist you.
 Office of Financial Aid and Scholarship Services hours are 9 am–5 pm, Monday through Friday.
 Please note that these hours may change during holidays, semester breaks, and the summer sessions.

 Do I Need to Complete a FAFSA Every Year for Financial Aid?